Eric-Chung-0511/Learning-Record/Data Science Projects/Dog Breed Classifier/README.md

 * **Multi-Species Expansion**: Exploring ways to extend the model to recognize other species, such as cats and birds, while maintaining accuracy and efficiency across diverse animal categories.
 * **Real-Time Inference**: Optimizing the model for faster inference times, potentially enabling real-time breed classification in mobile or embedded devices.
 * **Transfer Learning for Species**: Investigating the use of transfer learning to quickly adapt the model to entirely new species without extensive retraining on massive datasets.

+## 🚀 Model Deployment:
+* The model is deployed on **Hugging Face Spaces**, allowing users to upload an image and receive the predicted dog breed.
+After classification, the system integrates with an **SQLite** database to provide brief information about the identified breed.
+* In addition to returning breed information, the system offers **external links** for users to explore more comprehensive resources, giving them further insights into the breed, such as its history, care requirements, or notable facts.

 ## 🌐 Try it Yourself:
 You can test the model directly on [Hugging Face](https://huggingface.co/spaces/DawnC/Dog_Breed_Classifier), where it’s live and ready to classify your pet images.
 Simply upload an image, and see how well the model can predict the pet's breed!